-For WLAN link mode.
-Engineering testing software installed on the EUT can provide continuous transmitting RF signal.
+For WLAN link mode, engineering testing software installed on the EUT can provide continuous transmitting RF signal.
 This RF signal utilized in SAR measurement has almost 100% duty cycle and its crest factor is 1.
-The measurements were performed on the lowest, middle, and highest channel.
+Measurements were performed on the lowest, middle, and highest channel for each testing position.
+However, measurements were performed only on the middle channel if the SAR is below 3 dB of limit for body SAR testing.

-The data rates for WLAN SAR testing were set in 11Mbps for 802.11b and 54Mbps for 802.11g due to the highest RF output power.
-Power Table of 802.11b/g as below:
+The data rates for WLAN SAR testing were set in 2Mbps for 802.11b and 6Mbps for 802.11g due to the highest RF output power.
+Power table of 802.11b/g as below: